 Statements of competence

 NOS describe the skills, knowledge and understanding needed to undertake a particular task or job to a nationally recognised level of competence.
-They focus on what a person needs to be able to do, as well as what they must know and understand to work effectively.
+They focus on what the person needs to be able to do, as well as what they must know and understand to work effectively.
 They cover the key activities undertaken within the occupation in question under all the circumstances the job holder is likely to encounter.

 • A review of the Advice and Guidance NOS